Sigil-Ebook/Sigil/README.md

 ========================

-Building using purely XCode is no longer supported on Mac OS X.  The easiest way to build Sigil on Mac OS X is to use cmake 3.X and the command line.
+Building using purely XCode is no longer supported on Mac OS X.  The easiest way to build Sigil on Mac OS X is to use cmake 3.X and the XCode CommandLineTools.

 Also because Sigil now embeds Python 3.11.3, see